-San Joaquin County Community Development Department is the lead agency of a collaborative effort that has resulted in the receipt of grant funds under HUD's Continuum of Care, which is a comprehensive approach to assist individuals and families move from homelessness to self-sufficiency.
-San Joaquin County has received funds under the Shelter Plus Care Program (S+C) and the Supportive Housing Program (SHP).
-S+C is designed to provide permanent supportive housing opportunities for homeless people with disabilities, primarily those who are seriously mentally ill, have chronic alcohol and drug problems, or have HIV/AIDS.
-The S+C Program is administered by Central Valley Low Income Housing Corporation.
+San Joaquin County Community Development Department is the lead agency of a collaborative effort that has resulted in the receipt of grant funds under HUD's Continuum of Care (CoC), which is a comprehensive approach to assist individuals and families move from homelessness to self-sufficiency.
+San Joaquin County has received funds under the Continuum of Care program which was previously know as the Shelter Plus Care Program (S+C) and the Supportive Housing Program (SHP).
+CoC is designed to provide permanent supportive housing opportunities for homeless people with disabilities, primarily those who are seriously mentally ill, have chronic alcohol and drug problems, or have HIV/AIDS.
+The CoC Program is administered by Central Valley Low Income Housing Corporation.

-SHP specifically helps homeless people live as independently as possible by facilitating the development of housing and related supportive services for people moving from homelessness to independent living.
+CoC specifically helps homeless people live as independently as possible by facilitating the development of housing and related supportive services for people moving from homelessness to independent living.
 Services typically include mental health services, substance abuse treatment, health care, educational assistance, parenting classes, and employment training.
-There are currently ten SHP programs underway which are being operated by Central Valley Low Income Housing, New Directions and and Lutheran Social Services.
+There are currently ten CoCprograms underway which are being operated by Central Valley Low Income Housing, New Directions and and Lutheran Social Services.